Wretched and Divine: The Story of the Wild Ones: Charts

+Certifications

 Album artwork

 The cover art for Wretched and Divine: The Story of the Wild Ones was painted by Richard Villa—long-time Black Veil Brides cover artist—who also painted the cover art for We Stitch These Wounds, "Perfect Weapon," Set the World on Fire, "Fallen Angels," and Rebels.

 The cover artwork depicts a lone child—holding the Black Veil Brides pentacharm—standing up against the army of F.E.A.R., representative of a David and Goliath-style standoff.
 On the Ultimate Edition cover, the sky is dark and cloudy, giving more dramatic lighting.

 Film adaptation: Legion of the Black

 Along with the release of the album's pre-order information, a teaser for a full-length film was posted to the band's YouTube, as well as shared through their Facebook page.
 The film, titled Legion of the Black, "follows a group of rebels known as "The Wild Ones" as they defend their hearts, minds and bodies against F.E.A.R.".
-It was screened at the Silent Movie Theater in Los Angeles, California, on December 21, December 22 and December 23, 2012 and released on DVD.
+It was screened at the Silent Movie Theater in Los Angeles, California, on December 21, December 22 and 23, 2012, and released on DVD.
 At the end, the voice of F.E.A.R., played by William Control, rises up and makes new soldiers, hinting at a sequel.

 The Special Edition and Ultimate Edition of Wretched and Divine both include a DVD titled "BVB in the Studio: The Making of Wretched and Divine," which depicts behind-the-scenes footage of Black Veil Brides' making of the album, and in the film, Biersack tells that F.E.A.R. is an acronym which stands for "For Every and All Religion."